The Land of Silver

 On day 11, fly from Mendoza to Iguazú Falls, where you'll be picked up and transferred to your hotel, Loi Suites.
 Tomorrow you'll have a full day tour of Iguazú National Park, so make sure to get plenty of rest!

 Begin day 12 with breakfast at the hotel before heading to the national park.
-You'll have the chance to explore on foot, over the walkways and on a Gran Aventura boat trip.
+You'll have the chance to explore on foot, over the walkways and even get up close to the San Martín waterfall during a Gran Aventura boat trip.
 Home to roaring waterfalls, exotic wildlife and miles of lush jungle, Iguazú National Park is one for the nature lovers and thrill seekers.
-The Argentina side of Iguazú Falls will take a full day to explore, since they can be seen from a number of angles: the Lower Trail, Upper Trail and Devil's Throat.
+The Argentine side of Iguazú Falls will take a full day to explore, since they can be seen from a number of angles: the Lower Trail, Upper Trail and Devil's Throat.

 The Lower Trail spans half a mile, with its paths running through the surrounding natural beauty, giving you the chance to admire the plant life, including fragrant begonias, orchids and palms; if you're luck you may also spot the odd parrot or toucan.
 Meanwhile, the Upper Trail will see you taking to the catwalks which literally overhang the falls, offering an unforgettable and breathtaking sight.
 The Devil's Throat walkway will bring you as close as possible to the Devil's Throat itself, the park's most dramatic and spectacular fall.
 Prepare to get soaked as the water's mist fills the air!